Dough Recipes

 Mix the water, salt, and yeast in a bowl.
 Wait five minutes to activate the yeast.
 Using a kitchen mixer with a dough hook, mix the flour and the water mixture on low speed until ingredients come together and form lumpy dough (about 1 minute).
 Add the olive oil, switch the mixer to medium speed and allow the mixer to knead the dough for a full 15 minutes.
 Remove dough from mixer, cut into two equal parts and form into dough balls.
 Place the dough balls in individual containers each with a lid, then place containers in a refrigerator for at least 24 hours.

-more recipes coming soon.
+More recipes coming soon.

 [Products] [Installation Gallery] [Outdoor Kitchens] [Accessories] [About Us] [Links]